 You can set up SQL server for backup after you have completed the initial configuration.
 Initial configuration includes:

-- Creating/selecting an organization: In Phoenix, Organization is an access-based control mechanism to configure the servers for backup and restore.
+- Creating or selecting an organization: In Phoenix, Organization is an access-based control mechanism to configure the servers for backup and restore.
 Organizations create a logical partitioning of the entities, such as servers, backup policies, retention policies and so on.
 Phoenix provides a default organization (called Default Site) that you can select and register your servers.

 - Creating administrators: Administrators are users that control server registration and configuration for backup and restore.

 After the initial configuration is complete, perform the following steps to let Phoenix back up databases created and managed using MS-SQL server.